John W. Wilcox Jr.

 John Walter Wilcox Jr. (22 March 1882 – 27 March 1942) was a rear admiral of the United States Navy.
 He saw service in World War I and in the opening weeks of United States involvement in World War II before being lost overboard from his flagship in the North Atlantic Ocean in 1942.

 Early life

 Wilcox was born in Midway, Georgia, on 22 March 1882.
 Appointed from Georgia, he was admitted to the United States Naval Academy in Annapolis, Maryland, on 21 May 1901, and began his schooling there on 21 June 1901.
 The 1905 edition of the school yearbook, the Lucky Bag, described him as cheerful and polite, successful in all his endeavors except the academic study of mathematics, and an expert ice skater, and it listed his activities as including baseball, American football, gymnastics, riflery — he was a skilled rifle marksman — and various social positions.
 He graduated as a member of the class of 1905.
+Among his classmates were several future World War II admirals including: Harold G. Bowen Sr., Arthur B. Cook, Wilhelm L. Friedell, William R. Furlong, Stanford C. Hooper, Royal E. Ingersoll, Byron McCandless, Herbert F. Leary, John H. Newton, Chester W. Nimitz, Harry E. Shoemaker, John M. Smeallie, and Walter B. Woodson.